François Lalonde: Teaching

-From 1991 to 2000 Lalonde was a professor at the Université du Québec à Montréal.
+From 1991 to 2000 Lalonde was a full professor at the Université du Québec à Montréal.
 He then joined the Université de Montréal, where he held the Canada Research Chair in differential geometry and topology from 2001 to 2022.
-Since 2023, he is associate professor at Université du Québec à Montréal.
-He has also held visiting positions at the Institut des Hautes Études Scientifiques (1983-85), Harvard University (1989-1990), Université de Strasbourg (1990), Tel Aviv University (1997-1999), the École Polytechnique (2001-2002), Stanford University (2005 and 2022), the École Normale Supérieure de Lyon (2008), and Aix-Marseille University (2015).
+Since 2023, he is adjunct professor at Université du Québec à Montréal.
+He has also held positions at the Institut des Hautes Études Scientifiques (1983-85), Harvard University (1989-1990), and invited positions at Université de Strasbourg (1990), Tel Aviv University (1997-1999), the École Polytechnique (2001-2002), the Fields Institute at University of Toronto (2001) where he was chair of the scientific committee of the six-month thematic program in Symplectic topology, Stanford University (2005 and 2022) where he was twice the holder of the Stanford Distinguished Lectures Series, the École Normale Supérieure de Lyon (2008), and Aix-Marseille University (2015) where he was the holder of the Jean-Morlet chair at the Centre International de rencontres mathématiques of the Société mathématique de France.

 Research

-Lalonde became a Fellow of the Royal Society of Canada in 1997, and a Fellow of the Fields Institute in 2001, in the first cohort of inductees.
+Lalonde became a Fellow of the Royal Society of Canada in 1997 at the early age of 41, and a Fellow of the Fields Institute in 2001, in the first cohort of inductees.
 From 2000 to 2002 he was a Killam Research Fellow.

 From 2004 to 2008 and from 2011 to 2013 he was the director of the Centre de Recherches Mathématiques (CRM), based at the Université de Montréal.
 The CRM is considered the premier scientific institute in Canada: members of the institution have won the Turing Prize and the Wolf Prize, the highest awards in their fields.
 In 2022, James Maynard, now a fellow of St John's College, Oxford, was awarded the Fields Medal after his postdoctoral year in the CRM-ISM postdoctoral program that Lalonde founded.
 In 2006, Lalonde was an invited speaker at the International Congress of Mathematicians, speaking on Lagrangian submanifolds.